atom-box/notes/Git-rednotebook.md

+## Shoot!
+I deleted a directory!
+How to get back just one of its files (2 steps):
+git reset  -- scripts/page.elm
+git checkout -- scripts/page.elm

+## Change the commit message
+git commit --amend -m "Hey."
+changes message of your last commit

 See green notebook for current. https://stackoverflow.com/questions/2113889/git-difftool-to-give-directory-compare?noredirect=1&lq=1 Commonest Git questions on Stackoverflow

+## Show diff of now to before,
+## Doubledash syntax reqd for filename:
+git diff 80ac3ad279b2c5  -- README.md
+This worked 11/16/2018.

 ## undo
 git add myfile.txt  then undo with git reset <file>